bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 * During this week's Required Class, information about the upcoming group project must go out!

   * Start thinking about project groups.
-Assign 3 students per group, all around the same skill level this time.
+This time, assign 3 students per group, all around the **same** skill level.

   * Look over the [project requirements](../../01-Class-Content/14-MVC/04-Supplemental/Project-Requirements.md).

 * Be sure to prepare and read over the activities before your class begins.
 Try to anticipate any questions students may have.

+* Instead of setting up a MySQL database for this week's activities, students will be given dummy data to use.

+* Although we just finished learning Sequelize, these activities only use Express so students can focus simply on Handlebars and `express-session`.

 ## Module Challenge